meghaniankov/finbot-api/README.md

 # FINBOT - API

-This repo contains the API for a chatbot, Ubb, that trains an Natural Language Processing (NLP) model and teaches about personal finance.
+This repo contains the API for a chatbot, Ubb, teaches users about personal finance.
+The API is built using Django, receving user inputs as POST requests and returning chatbot responses to the user as GET requests.
+The code also contains the logic for a model that trains a bot using Natural Language Processing (NLP)/machine learning.

 Built as a group for the final project at Makers Academy.
-You can access the frontend of the project here.
+You can access the frontend of the project [here](https://github.com/meghaniankov/finbot).

-The project came about as a result of wanting to built a tool
+The project came about as a result of wanting to build a tool to increase financial literacy as well as the interest to learn a new language (Python) and machine learning.

 ## Learning Journey